-I won't make any, but I will review why I signed up for drum and guitar lessons in the first place.
+I won't make any New Year's resolutions this year, but I will review why I signed up for drum and guitar lessons in the first place.

-Success, I've been told, is a result of our habits, our habits are the consequence of our actions.
+Success, I've been told, is a result of our habits, and our habits are the consequence of our actions.
 Actions come from our values.
 Values are bred into us.
 So, resolutions in conflict with our values are doomed.
-But, habits born of awareness of our values have a chance.
+But habits created considering our values have a chance.

 Step two: Do a time audit for a week.
-How much time was used to surf, watch TV, etc?
-My guess if most folks reduced their time on these activities by 20% there would be lots of time to practice.
+How much of your time was used to surf, watch TV, and other non-productive activities?
+My guess is reducing these activities by 20% would free up lots of time to practice.

 Step three: Parents, consider clicking on the photo above.
 It links to an interesting article on internet use and teen behavior.
-Average teen uses 4.5 hours a day to surf.
+The average teen uses 4.5 hours a day to surf.

 of Downbeat Magazine